run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

 # Simple Agile Management

-Simple is a functionality of the CITSmart Platform that allows the easy and agile management of activities.
+Simple is a functionality of the CITSmart that allows the easy and agile management of activities.
 It was created to manage projects in the simplest way, with resources to organize, monitor and delegate the activities among the members of your team or individually.